The universal Kummer congruences: Introduction

 \section{Introduction}

-Bernoulli numbers are the basic topic in number theory.
+Bernoulli numbers occur in many parts of number theory.
 Let $n\ge 0$ be an integer.
-Then the $n$-th Bernoulli number is defined by the following formula:
+Then the $n$-th {\it Bernoulli number} is defined by the following formula:

 From (\ref{01}) one can read that $B_1=-1/2$ and $B_n=0$ for all odd $n>1$.
 The first few values for even $n$ are: $B_0=1, B_2=1/6, B_4=-1/30, B_6=1/42,$ etc. The periodic behavior of the divided Bernoulli numbers ${{B_n}\over n}$ is closely related to the existence of a $p$-adic zeta function \cite{[Mu]}.
 The classical Kummer congruences \cite{[Ku]} concern the congruence relations among the divided Bernoulli numbers ${{B_n}\over n}$.
-In fact, they state that if $p$ is a prime and $(p-1)\not|\, n$ and $n\equiv m \pmod {p-1}$, then $\frac{B_{n}}{n}\equiv\frac{B_{m}}{m}\pmod p$.
+In fact, they state that if $p$ is a prime and $(p-1)\nmid n$ and $n\equiv m \pmod {p-1}$, then $\frac{B_{n}}{n}\equiv\frac{B_{m}}{m}\pmod p$.
 One can prove this congruence by means of $p$-adic measures and $p$-adic integration \cite{[Y1], [Y2]}.
-In \cite{[BCRS]}, Baker et al established some global-local Kummer congruences.
-There are also many other beautiful and useful congruences, such as Wilson's theorem \cite{[A4], [L], [RHZ]}, Fermat's little theorem \cite{[IR], [Ko], [L], [W1]}, Wolstenholme's theorem \cite{[Z1], [Z2]}, Lucas' congruence \cite{[Ro]} and Glaisher's congruence \cite{[G1], [G2], [Ho], [Sl]}.
-It should be noted that using Washington's $p$-adic expansion of certain reciprocal power sum of positive integers \cite{[W2]}, Hong \cite{[Ho]} obtained a generalization of Glaisher's congruence while Slavutskii \cite{[Sl]} got an extension of the Glaisher-Hong congruence using an elementary method.
-In this paper, we mainly concern the modulo prime powers universal Kummer congruences.
+In \cite{[BCRS]}, Baker et al. established some global-local Kummer congruences.
+There are also many other elegant and useful congruences, such as Wilson's theorem \cite{[A4], [L]}, Fermat's little theorem \cite{[Ko], [L]}, Wolstenholme's theorem \cite{[Z]}, Lucas' congruence \cite{[Ro]} and Glaisher's congruence \cite{[G1], [G2], [Ho]}.
+In this paper, we will mainly be concerned with the universal Kummer congruences.

-In 1989, Clarke \cite{[C]} introduced the concept of universal Bernoulli numbers.
-Assume that $c_{1}, c_{2}, ...$ are indeterminates over ${\bf Q}$.
-Then let